sebiniemann/Mantella/README.md

 It supports NodeJS as well as browser builds and has no third-party dependencies.

 If you have any questions, problems or feature requests, feel free to contact me anytime.
-The best way (for me) is to use the [Github Issue Tracker](https://github.com/SebastianNiemann/Mantella/issues).
+The best way (for me) is to use the [Github issue tracker](https://github.com/SebastianNiemann/Mantella/issues).

 ## Roadmap